libxsmm/libxsmm/documentation/tensorflow.md

 pip install -I /tmp/tensorflow_pkg/<package-name-build-above.whl>
 ```

 The `-I` flag may be sufficient to reinstall the wheel even when the name of the wheel suggests that the same version is already installed.
-To make sure that no other bits are left, it is perhaps even better to remove all TensorFlow wheels (system-wide ans user-local).
+To make sure that no other bits are left, it is perhaps even better to remove all TensorFlow wheels (system-wide and user-local).
 In rare cases it can help to start over and to remove all locally installed Python packages (`rm -rf ~/.local`).

 ```bash
 pip uninstall tensorflow